SEO vs PPC: Which One Has Better ROI?

 You know that both marketing vehicles generate results.
 But do you know your specific ROI from each vehicle?
 More importantly, do you know how to combine them to maximize revenue for your brand?

-Let’s walk through the pros and cons of organic SEO vs PPC so you can create the right mix to maximize your digital marketing ROI.
+Let’s walk through the pros and cons of organic SEO vs PPC so you can create the right mix to maximize your digital marketing impact.

 SEO refers to the strategies and tactics that make your website as search engine friendly as possible.
 A properly-executed SEO program helps your website rank higher in the organic search results for a set of strategically-chosen queries.